Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 -lib, --library                     Full directory path of desired group of .mkv files

 -a, --audio                         Desired audio language (refer to language codes (CANNOT be 'OFF'): -lc, --language-codes)

+                                    If multiple audio tracks with the same language code exist in the media file (e.g. two eng tracks), the track with the highest quality will be selected.

+                                    Track quality is determined by: codec, channels, and audio_smapling_frequency.

 -s, --subtitle                      Desired subtitle language (refer to language codes (CAN be 'OFF'): -lc, --language-codes)